lcy2723/lcy2723.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "Patterns Over Principles: The Fragility of Inductive Reasoning in LLMs under Noisy Observations" has been accepted to the EMNLP 2024 Findings! :tada: :sparkles: :smile:
+Our paper "Patterns Over Principles: The Fragility of Inductive Reasoning in LLMs under Noisy Observations" has been accepted to the ACL 2025 Findings! :tada: :sparkles: :smile: